It’s time for another Traktip!

 Instead, you want to set the process order for the 3-day rule to happen first.
 That way, when the rules look at your issues for escalations, they find the 3-day rule first, and if it matches, it escalates the issue.
 If not, then it looks to see if the 2-day rule applies.

-It’s never too late to make sure your escalation rules have the right process order.
+It’s never too late to make sure your workflows have the right process order.
 You can make adjustments at any time.
 To review and modify your existing escalation rules:

-- The “List All” option will show all rules, their process order, and whether they’re listed as active.
+- The Workflows page will show all rules, their process order, and whether they’re listed as active

 Process orders are unique values, so no two rules can have the same one.
 We recommend setting your process orders in numbered increments of five or ten.
 That way, you can create a couple of rules now, and still have the flexibility to add rules later, without having to modify all your process orders.